nodu/teamster/README.md

 As a project centric helper, this project uses a `makefile`.
 See the contents for common operations such as setting up the Django server, UI server, running the test suites, etc.

+First run `make migrate` to get your local sqlite database up to date with the schema changes.
+Then:

 Run Django server: `make serve`

 Run UI server: `make serve-ui-dev`